-Katie Hope is a teacher and community gardener with five seasons of gardening experience in Brooklyn.
+Executive Director: Katie Hope is a teacher and community gardener with seven seasons of gardening experience in Brooklyn.
 She is one of the founding members of Sprout Farms.
 Katie completed a Master’s of Science degree in Early Childhood Education at Brooklyn College in 2012.
 She has also earned a Bachelor of Arts in Political Science from the University of Pennsylvania.
 She has spent time working on a handful of small, organic farms in Connecticut, Pennsylvania, and New Zealand.
 Katie has worked for a New Jersey vegetable farmer, helping him sell his produce at New York City Greenmarkets.
 During her free time Katie enjoys preserving and canning fresh vegetables, fruits and herbs.
-Katie looks forward to creating a farm space that can be educational for all ages and speaks to the cycle of food and waste production.
+Katie relishes creating farm spaces that can be educational for all ages and speaks to the cycle of food and waste production.

-Heather McKinstry is a practicing architect and founding member of Sprout Farms.
-Her dedication to sustainability and passion for urban agriculture has led her to develop an organic farm that will provide fresh, local and pesticide free produce in the urban environment.
+Board President & Treasurer: Heather McKinstry is a practicing architect and co-founder of Sprout Farms.
+She is dedicated to creating a more sustainable world and passionate about the role of urban agriculture is that world.
 A LEED Accredited Professional, Heather developed her knowledge of green roofs and urban sustainability on projects for Kiss+Cathcart, Architects, in New York City, including Bushwick Inlet Park for the NYC Department of Parks and Recreation.
 Heather holds a Bachelor of Architecture degree as well as a Bachelor of Fine Art degree from Rhode Island School of Design where she developed her thesis on sustainable disaster relief housing which focused on creating an on site potable water source.

 Sprout Farms Ambassadors work with their networks to assist Sprout Farms’ fundraising, social media, and events committees.
 If you’re interested in becoming an ambassador for Sprout Farms, please contact us.